polirritmico/simple-boolean-toggle.nvim/README.md

 local foo = { false, 99 }
 ```

-If instead, the cursor is over the "`,`", the space between, or the number
+If instead the cursor is over the "`,`", the space between, or the number
 "`99`", and `<C-a>` is pressed, it would change the number to:

 ```lua